Background

 Practicalities and Costs

-Obviously, the cleanest and most efficient version of this model is the e-Transporter, which as we told you in our 'Driving' section offers a 64kWh usable-capacity battery which, with the base 136PS motor, is capable of up to 209 miles between charges.
+Obviously, the cleanest and most efficient version of this model is the e-Transporter, which as we told you in our 'Driving' section offers a 64kWh usable-capacity battery which, with the base 136PS motor, is capable of up to around 200 miles between charges.
 Inevitably, that drops a bit with the two more powerful motor options; the top 285PS version can only manage 163 miles between charges.

 The e-Transporter's 64kWh battery charges at up to 125kW.
 Charging takes just under 8 hours from an 11kW source, while DC public charging can take the battery from 15 to 80% capacity (so from around 35 miles of range to around 190 miles of range) in just under 40 minutes.
 The charge profile has been designed to 'frontload' the energy, which allows the 125kW fast charge to add 23 miles of range in just 5 minutes for quick top-ups.
 Better still, the 'one pedal' brake regen driving system can keep the battery topped up as you journey on.